 The concept of the least privilege is so critical in website security.
 This principle should apply in limiting your employees’ access to your servers.
 If someone has no business with your server, that person should not access it.

 To strengthen your website’s security walls, you should make it compulsory for security audits.
 Security audits help discover the weak links and vulnerable spots that can quickly render your website susceptible to hackers.

 To properly test your website’s security, you will need those tools that help you do so.
 Vulnerability scanners can help you carry out security audits.
-Furthermore, you can automate your website to conduct security scans and audits regularly.
-You can also conduct manual security audits or hire a security expert to carry out the task for you.
+Furthermore, you can regularly automate your website to conduct security scans and audits.
+You can also conduct manual security audits or hire a security expert to carry out the task.

 6. Use a Multiple Factor Authentication

 Passwords alone can never be enough to protect your servers from intruders.
 According to a 2017 Data Breach Investigations Report, 81% of all data breaches result from weak passwords.

 We have already heard cases of breached passwords.
 An additional layer of identity verification should come into play.
 The two-factor authentication is well suited for this task.

 In two-factor authentication, apart from just using a password and a username to access your servers, you will also be required to enter a unique code sent via mail or text message.
 Using different validity authentication processes such as fingerprint and face recognition could also benefit.